DamaneDz/x00xDomainSolver/README.md

 # x00x Domain IP/DNS Solver

-x00x Domain IP/DNS Solver is a PHP tool that grab the IP Address and the Host Name of a domains list and scan the most HTTP/HTTPS known ports (80/443/8080/8000).
+x00x Domain IP/DNS Solver is a PHP tool that grab the IP Address and the Host Name of a domains list and scan the most HTTP/HTTPS known ports (80/81/443/8000/8008/8080).
 This tool was made to help for finding live/dead SubDomains.

+# Note
+Don't use it, still the slowest and most complicated php tool.

 ## Usage